Help us improve your experience.

 Line 1 specifies the SLAX version as 1.2.

-Line 7 defines an unnamed template, match /, that represents the top level of the configuration hierarchy.
-All XML Path Language (XPath) expressions in the script must start at the top-level element in the configuration hierarchy.
-This allows the script to access all possible Junos XML and Junos XML protocol remote procedure calls (RPCs).
+Line 7 defines an unnamed template, match /, that represents the top level of the XML hierarchy.
+All XML Path Language (XPath) expressions in the script must start at the top-level element in the hierarchy.
+Starting at the root element enables the script to access all possible Junos XML and Junos XML protocol remote procedure calls (RPCs).
 For more information, see XPath Overview.

-After the match / tag element, the <snmp-script-results> container tag must be the top-level child tag, as shown in Line 8.
-The value of this container is returned to the OID requester.
+After the match / tag element, the <snmp-script-results> tag must be the top-level child tag, as shown in Line 8.
+The script returns the value of this element to the OID requester.

-Lines 9 and 10 define variables based on the corresponding elements that you can use in your code to determine whether the action is get or get-next, and the value of the OID.
+Lines 9 and 10 define variables for the requested action, for example, get or get-next, and the value of the OID.

 Between Line 10 and Line 11, you can define additional code that includes XSLT templates that are called from within the match / template.

 Lines 11 through 13 define the values returned by the SNMP script to the OID requester.
-The value of <snmp-oid> is taken from the input value of snmp-script-input/snmp-oid.
-For the SNMP script feature, the following object identifier types for <snmp-type> are supported:
+The SNMP script uses the input value of snmp-script-input/snmp-oid for the value of <snmp-oid>.
+For the SNMP script feature, <snmp-type> supports the following OID types:

 • Counter32